Workforce Development Initiative

 Governor Cuomo’s Workforce Development Initiative (WDI) is investing $175 million for job training projects.
 Awarded projects under the new WDI Consolidated Funding Application (CFA) will support strategic regional efforts that meet businesses’ short-term workforce needs, long-term industry needs, improve regional talent pipelines, enhance the flexibility and adaptability of local workforce entities, and expand workplace learning opportunities.
-There is no deadline to submit an application.
 Project plans and applications will be accepted on a continual basis as long as funds are available.

 To receive funding, projects go through a two-phase approval process: